 Again, recall the “direct step” discussed above, where the prosecutor has the burden of proof to show you committed an act of furtherance of the attempted crime.
 Planning to commit a crime is not sufficient for a conviction.
 In fact, even preparing is not enough.

 You can't be guilty of an attempted crime unless you took a direct step to commit it.
-It has to be an actual overt act or a substantial step to complete the crime.
-We might be able to argue that there was no direct step to complete the crime or that the attempted crime was abandoned.
+It must be an actual overt act or a substantial step taken to complete the crime.
+We might argue that no direct step was taken to complete the crime, or that the attempted crime was abandoned.

 If you are accused of any type of attempted crime, call our Los Angeles criminal defense lawyers to review the case and options.

 Cron, Israels & Stark is a criminal defense law firm with a team of highly experienced lawyers and a record of success.
 We are located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
-We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
+We also have an office located at 401 Wilshire Blvd, Suite 1200, Santa Monica, CA 90401.